 In the next 2 decades, it is estimated that a 40% increase on water use will occur, and that 2 thirds of the worlds population will be struggling to get the amount of water they need by 2025.

 Water related diseases around the world are increasing and may be caused by drinking water in which is contaminated by human or animal waste or insects which breed in water.
 Injuries are also formed through women and children who often suffer neck, knee and shoulder injuries or long term spinal damage from carting water long distances in countries such as Africa.
 Improved access to safe water and knowledge of hygiene and management practices leads to improved health and needs to be taken aboard.
+The Australian government's aid program aims to reduce poverty and raise living standards in developing countries.
+Their work promotes two main focuses including:

-• Water governance – managing the sustainable use of water
+- Water governance – managing the sustainable use of water

-• Delivery systems – improving the efficiency of existing water systems while increasing the access to water and sanitation services
+- Delivery systems – improving the efficiency of existing water systems while increasing the access to water and sanitation services

 Australia's approach to creating a sustainable water supply for countries in poverty has been to involve local communities in project design as well as providing projects that serve in broadening the communities knowledge of sanitation and maintenance skills.
 Community involvement, including the roles of women and men focuses on the real needs of communities and builds skills, understanding and commitment which will assist long-term maintenance of services.